Julian97/miku-monday/USER_GUIDE.md

 This guide explains how to add the Miku Monday Bot to your Telegram channels so you can receive weekly Miku GIFs.

+## Why Miku Monday?

+Miku Monday is a celebration of Hatsune Miku, the world's most famous Vocaloid character!
+Every Monday, we share a special Miku GIF to brighten your week and connect you with fellow Miku fans around the world.

+Our bot brings joy, creativity, and community to your channels with:
+- Weekly Miku GIFs to start the week with positivity
+- Daily hype messages to build anticipation
+- No technical setup required
+- Completely free service

 ## Prerequisites

 - A Telegram account